chickenmaru/2024_CourseProject_EDA_HousingDatasetExploration/README.md

 <img width="865" height="201" alt="image" src="https://github.com/user-attachments/assets/4a4f26db-9dd1-40c4-a71c-f1a4c50942a5" />
 The above figure is the Box Plot for the DIS attribute, where the blue shaded area represents the Q1-Q3 interval, the yellow line represents the median, and the median of the DIS attribute is 3.207450.
 The blue dividing line in the middle represents the mean, and the number behind it is the variance, meaning the mean of the DIS attribute is 3.795043, and the variance is 2.10363.
 The blue horizontal line represents the range of data distribution within outliers, and data exceeding this range are outliers.
 Finally, the blue dots on the left and right sides represent the maximum and minimum values of the entire dataset distribution.
 From this Box Plot, we can see that since the mean > median, it can be inferred that the distribution of this attribute is likely right-tailed.
 Additionally, the outlier degree of the maximum value is relatively large, so this value can be specifically identified for further inspection.

-## Flowchart Three: Split the Data into 80% Training and 20% Testing, Use the MAPE Performance Metric from Predictions to Find the Better Normalization Parameters for Linear Regression.
+## 4.Flowchart Three: Split the Data into 80% Training and 20% Testing, Use the MAPE Performance Metric from Predictions to Find the Better Normalization Parameters for Linear Regression.
 Must List All Tried Results and Select the Best Parameter Value from Them.

 MAPE
 <img width="318" height="115" alt="image" src="https://github.com/user-attachments/assets/0a7ef439-4edd-42d6-867a-1964c490f1ca" />